microchip-pic-avr-examples/pic18f57q43-audio-record-playback/readme.md

 A special button is available on the PROTO Click along with the amplifier.
 Long press this button to enter "Passthrough" mode in which the system acts as a simple amplifier and does not record and store the audio.
 Press this special button again to leave the "Passthrough" mode.

 The audio will be played through the class D amplifier on PROTO Click.
-Use the onboard speaker to hear the audio playback, or hook up an external speaker and switch the jumpers.
+There are two jumpers onboard the PROTO Click:
+- Jumper J1 selects the audio input source between Mic Click and Heaphone Mic.
+(Always select Mic Click when headphone mic is not connected to the 3.5mm audio jack)
+- Jumper J2 selects the audio output between external speaker and 3.5mm audio jack.
+An external speaker or a headphone can be connected to the 3.5mm audio jack.

+**Note:** It is recommended to avoid selecting heaphones for both audio output and mic input together in "Passthrough" mode to avoid noise induction.

 ## Summary